-The Equipment Accommodation Fund (managed by Access and Diversity) may be used to cover extraordinary costs associated with specialized adaptive supplies and equipment that: facilitate the recruitment of well-qualified persons with disabilities into faculty and staff positions; and accommodate the disability related needs of current faculty and staff.
+The Equipment Accommodation Fund (managed by the Centre for Accessibility) may be used to cover extraordinary costs associated with specialized adaptive supplies and equipment that: facilitate the recruitment of well-qualified persons with disabilities into faculty and staff positions; and accommodate the disability related needs of current faculty and staff.

 Helping you return to work

 The Remain at Work/Return to Work Program provides UBC faculty and staff access to information and services for injured and/or ill employees.
 The goal of the program is to assist with maintaining productive employment while managing a medical impairment/disability.

 Referrals to the Remain at Work/Return to Work Program can be made by employees, managers, directors, deans as well as human resources or unions/ professional associations.
 Contact the Workplace Health Services Office at 604-822-8696 or email@example.com.
 A Case Coordinator will then get in touch with you to discuss your specific situation and offer advice.